Religion in The X-Files

-A main facet of the series is that, despite Mulder being the believer and Scully being the skeptic, Scully was a devout Roman Catholic.
+A main facet of the series is that, despite Mulder being the believer and Scully being the skeptic, Scully was a devout Catholic.
 Throughout the series, her Catholic faith served as a cornerstone, although at times a contradiction to her otherwise rigid skepticism of the paranormal.
 Due to her career in science and medicine, she drifted from her Catholic upbringing but remained somewhat entrenched in her religious beliefs.
 Several of the stand-alone episodes deal with Scully's faith, her questions about God, and her mission in life.
 Mulder, on the other hand, often cast organized religion in a more negative light, believing that many religious acts were caused by insanity.

 Religious themes

 The first overt occurrence of religion occurred in the fourth episode of the first season, "Conduit".
 At the end of the episode, Mulder sits in a church, crying as he looks at a picture of his sister.
 Howard Gordon, who wrote the episode, stated that the imagery did not mean to imply Christianity, but rather a symbol of "a sanctuary, a place for him to reestablish his helplessness and the missing of his sister".